apereo/cas/developer/Contributor-Guidelines.md

 ## How do I get on the roadmap?

 By simply delivering the change and having it get merged into the codebase relevant branches.
 There is no predefined roadmap for the project.
-The roadmap is what you intend to work on.
-Work items get completed based on community's availability, interest, time and money.
+Work items get completed based on community's availability, interest, time and money. **The roadmap is what you intend to work on.**

 ## Practically, how soon is that exactly?